hopelab/Hopelab-Hopechat-CMS/README.md

 In production, the server will server the generated `client` build from `client/build`.
 In `DEV`, calls from the client are proxied to the `server` with hot reloading.
 In `DEV`, there will be two processes running for the CMS, one for the `server` and one for the `client`.
 In prod, it should just need to run the server.

-To install dependencies:
+### Run App:

+Dependencies are installed from two `package.json` files, one is in the root and the second is in `/client`:

 ```bash
 yarn
 ```

-### Run App:

-Run the CMS client locally from `/src/client`:
+Run the CMS client locally from `/client`:
 ```bash
 yarn start
 ```